 But this, you must remember is a temporary solution to your burn inside.
 This constant comparison to make yourself feel greater than the other person doesn’t resolve the inner problem, which is a deep sense of rejection and inadequacy.

-When we allow ourselves to break and soften, we can nurture the parts of ourselves that actually need help.
+When you allow yourself to break and soften, you can nurture the parts of yourself that actually need help and healing.

-However, the problem is, resentment (like envy) blocks us from love and attachment.
-It blocks us from seeing positivity in anything; it doesn’t allow us to be optimistic.
-It protects our actual internal hurt and pain with a false externally-focused energy.
+But the biggest pitfall of resentment is that it blocks you from the beauty of attachment and love.
+It blocks you from seeing positivity in anything; it doesn’t allow you to be optimistic.
+Resentment actually shields you from your inner hurt by covering it with false energy.

-Try regarding your resentment with unconditional love, soothing yourself with a kind, non-judgmental voice that says: “This is allowed”.
-Accept that it is understandable to feel resentment and have feelings of loathing after someone has broken your trust.
+Approach your resentment with unconditional love, and work towards soothing yourself with a non-judgmental and kind voice that speaks to you: “This is okay.
+This is allowed”.
+Learn to accept the fact that it is alright to have resentful feelings, and loathing someone, when they have broken your trust.

-Let the negative energy within you, flow outward.
-Write it down on your journal or just spit it out to your close people.
+Allow the negative energy that is harboring in you, flow outward.
+If needed, you can journal it out or just vent it out in front of your close ones.
 The more you do this, the easier it will become to release your resentment to that loving voice.

 Self-forgiveness is so important for letting go of the past and allowing you to move forward.
-These behaviours reflecting insecurity, is a textbook example of how someone behaves when he/she is deeply damaged.
+These kinds of behaviors are textbook examples of how you behave when you are mentally and emotionally damaged.

 When you start to understand this, you can put down the battle axe and turn your attention inward, where it is required.